ArtemVinokhodov/brewery-api-tests/README.md

 - API capping logic if the API enforces limits.

 ### **Response structure**
-- All required fields exist in Brewery DTO.
+- All required fields exist in BreweryDTO.
 - Fields ignored safely when API adds new fields (`@JsonIgnoreProperties`).

 ### **Performance**